FarronF/limerick-council-meetings/meetings/2020/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th June 2020.md

 resources accordingly.

-The motion was proposed by Councillor Hartigan, seconded by Councillor Benson and agreed.--- 8
+The motion was proposed by Councillor Hartigan, seconded by Councillor Benson and agreed.
+---
+8

 **16. Notice of Motion submitted by Councillor S. Hartigan** **(to be referred to the Home and Social**